SKaramalisho/AutoSync/README.md

 	b.
 If you don’t provide parameters, the installer will prompt for the required parameters, then start the deployment.
 (If your AGListener differs from the AGName, you MUST provide the $AGListener parameter)

 	c.
-Examples are listed in the "# EXMAPLES:" section (below)
+Examples are listed in the "# EXAMPLES:" section (below)

 NOTE: If you select WHITELIST or BLACKLIST, you must update the associated table, before enabling jobs (PrimaryPrincipals_Blacklist or PrimaryPrincipals_Whitelist) You can stage a text file, to insert a list of logins, and apply them with the $InputFile parameter.